felixfavour/portfolio-v2/src/pages/stories/2023-year-in-review.md

 On mentorships, I'm learning to accept that perhaps I am not too inexperienced to guide someone on their journey.
 Even though I may feel unprepared for a broader mentoring role, I recognize the importance of respecting the paths of those humble enough to seek my guidance and those who believe in my ability to lead.
 Thank you to all of you!

 To close out the personal development chapter for the year, I'll share my progress with the piano.
 I began learning in May 2022, and since then, I've gained a greater level of dexterity while playing.
+I also challenged myself by uploading 23 reels of me singing and playing the piano.
 Here's a clip of me playing a piece:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/z099yrOd_Ew?si=J72wrkjKLsEy305o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>